The Kinetic Theory of Gases

 Basic Concepts

-- Particles: Gas particles are assumed to be point masses with no volume, resulting in zero intermolecular forces.
+- Particles: Gas particles are assumed to be point masses with negligible volume and negligible intermolecular forces.

 - Motion: Particles move in straight lines and undergo elastic collisions, meaning their total kinetic energy remains constant.

-- Collisions: Collisions between particles and with the container walls are assumed to be perfectly elastic, meaning no energy is converted into other forms.
+- Collisions: Collisions between particles and with the container walls are assumed to be perfectly elastic, meaning no energy is lost.

 - Conservation: The total energy and momentum of the gas particles are conserved during collisions.